 When breastfeeding sucks: Help!
-Breastfeeding makes me feel sad, mad and bad: Guest speaker Zainab Yate discusses breastfeeding challenges ahead of the 2021 Baby Friendly Virtual Conference.
+Breastfeeding makes me feel sad, mad and bad: 2021 Annual Conference guest speaker Zainab Yate discusses women’s experiences of breastfeeding challenges

 Zainab Yate is the Vice-Chair of the Research Ethics Committee Panel, National Research Ethics Service, Health Research Authority (HRA)

 It can be very tricky when a mother presents as having an aversion to breastfeeding or experiences Dysphoric Milk Ejection Reflex (D-MER).
 When mothers disclose these feelings, they report feeling silenced or that they are misdiagnosed with postnatal depression and the prescribed antidepressants do not seem to help.

 I myself experienced breastfeeding-triggered negative emotions.
 I found it challenging – not just because of initial difficulties, but because of the range of emotions that accompanied them.
 I did not know how to convey how I was feeling, and it didn’t seem like anyone else was going through a similar situation.

 I began to campaign on this important issue several years ago, going on to conduct research and write a book to help raise awareness of the range of emotions breastfeeding can trigger, as well as to differentiate possible causes and normalise and validate what breastfeeding mothers feel.
 Over the years I have helped thousands of mothers come to terms with these feelings and have helped them seek out necessary support.

 My aim is always to give mothers the words to use to describe their feelings and to provide the medical community with the literature they need in order to help mothers who are struggling.